kwahoo2/freecad-xr-workbench/README.md

 ### Software Dependencies

-* FreeCAD 0.20 or later
+* FreeCAD 0.20 or later, some features require FreeCAD 1.1 (dev)
 * Python 3.11+
-* an OpenXR Runtime, it can be selected manually with:
+* an OpenXR Runtime (eg. SteamVR 2.11.2 or later, Monado), it can be selected manually with:

 `XR_RUNTIME_JSON=json_file_placement FreeCAD_executable`